SloveniaOfficial Name: Republic of Slovenia

 Entry, Exit & Visa Requirements

 Information on visa and other entry requirements for Slovenia is available from the Embassy of the Republic of Slovenia at 2410 California Street, NW, Washington, D.C.
 20008, tel.
-(202) 386-6601, email: firstname.lastname@example.org, or the Consulate General in Cleveland, Ohio, tel.
-(216) 589-9220, email: email@example.com.
+(202) 386-6601 or email.
+You can also contact the Consulate General in Cleveland, Ohio, tel.
+(216) 589-9220 or email.
 Visit the website of Slovenia’s national tourist office for additional travel-related information.

 Slovenia is a party to the Schengen Agreement.
 This means that U.S. citizens may enter and remain in the Schengen Zone, including Slovenia, without a visa for up to 90 days for tourist or business purposes within each 180 days period.
-Your U.S passport should be valid for three months beyond your scheduled departure from the country; you may also be required to show that you have sufficient funds and a return airline ticket out of the Schengen Zone.
+Your U.S passport should be valid for at least three months beyond your planned date of departure from the country.
+You may be required to show that you have sufficient funds and a return airline ticket out of the Schengen Area.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

-If you want to remain in Slovenia longer than 90 days within a six month period, you will need to either apply for a visa prior to entering the Schengen Zone or apply for temporary residency prior to entering Slovenia.
+If you want to remain in Slovenia longer than 90 days within a 6 month period, you will need to either apply for a visa prior to entering the Schengen Area or apply for temporary residency prior to entering Slovenia.
 Note that the process may begin in Slovenia only for applicants who have family ties to Slovenia.
 However, if you are applying based on some other reason, like employment or study, you will need to begin the process before you enter Slovenia.
 The temporary residency permit will be issued to the applicant at the Slovene Embassy at which the fingerprinting was processed and the application was submitted.
-The process of applying for residency can be quite time consuming and among other documentation requirements, U.S. citizens must submit a FBI criminal records certificate (not older than three months) that has been apostilled by the Department of State’s Office of Authentications.
+The process of applying for residency can be quite time consuming and, among other documentation requirements, U.S. citizens must submit a FBI criminal records certificate (not older than three months) that has been apostilled by the Department of State’s Office of Authentications.
 Please see the U.S. Embassy’s website about living and traveling in Slovenia for details on obtaining a residence permit and criminal records check.
-Individuals who remain in Slovenia and the Schengen Zone beyond 90 days without a residency permit may face fines of between 500 euros to 1200 euros ($690-$1,650), forced removal or deportation, and/or criminal charges and a restriction of entering the Schengen area that could last from 6 months to 5 years is entered into the Schengen Information System to alert all the other countries in the Schengen area.
+Individuals who remain in Slovenia and the Schengen Area beyond 90 days without a residency permit may face fines of between 500 euros to 1200 euros ($690-$1,650), forced removal or deportation, and/or criminal charges and a restriction of entering the Schengen area that could last from 6 months to 5 years is entered into the Schengen Information System to alert all the other countries in the Schengen area.